mkomod/ovc/README.md

 ## Notes

 Part of the analysis are quite computationally intensive.
-They can be re-run by editing main and setting `RUN_ALL <- TRUE`.
-However, we advise running the analysis on a computer cluster.
+By default we have disabled the re-computation of certain values, however, they can be re-run by editing main and setting `RUN_ALL <- TRUE`.
+We advise running the analysis on a computer cluster.